9 Types of Menstrual Cup Folds: Find the Right Method

 Take your menstrual cup and pinch down the right side so that the lips of the cup touch together.
 Then, press the left side of the cup towards the right, to form a T shape.
 Bring the sides of the T shape down around the pinched right side, so as to create an E shape.

 Holding your menstrual cup, push the lips of the cup together using your thumb and index finger to maintain a firm grip.
-Then, slowly push one side up and the other side down while pressing together so as to form an S shape.
+Then, slowly push one side left and the other side right while pressing together so as to form an S shape.

 Take your menstrual cup and fold it in half so that the lips touch.
 Bring down the right corner about halfway.
 Then, turn the cup around and bring the left corner down to around the same position.
 Your cup should now be a nice tulip shape.